Tutorial: Gate-based superconducting quantum computing: Coupling

 In this subsection, we consider how to quantify the strength of the transverse coupling because the current standard qubit control and readout methods are based on the transverse coupling.\footnote{There are many studies on the potential use of the longitudinal qubit-resonator coupling for quantum computation.
 Interested readers should see Refs.~\onlinecite{didier2015, billangeon2015, richer2016, wang2019}} For efficient qubit control and readout, we need a reasonably strong qubit-resonator coupling; otherwise, the signal will be too small and the control will be too slow.
 Similarly, we also need a strong qubit-qubit interaction for efficient two-qubit gate operation.
 (See Secs.~\ref{sec:readout} and \ref{sec:TQG} for further explanation.)
 Then, what are the criteria that must be satisfied to be called a strong coupling?

 The strength of the qubit-resonator coupling is usually characterized by three quantities: $g$, $\kappa$, and $\gamma$ [Fig.~\ref{fig:couplingQR}(a)].
-Here, $g/2\pi$ is the transverse coupling strength in Hz, $\kappa/2\pi$ is the loss rate of photons from the resonator, i.e., the spectral linewidth of the resonator, in Hz ($\kappa=\omega_\textrm{r}/Q$, where $Q$ is the quality factor of the resonator), and $\gamma/2\pi$($=\!1/\pi T_2$) is the transverse relaxation rate, i.e., the spectral linewidth, of the qubit in Hz.
-When the system satisfies $g > \kappa/2,\ \gamma/2$, the coupling is regarded as a strong coupling.
+Here, $g/2\pi$ is the transverse coupling strength in Hz, $\kappa/2\pi$ is the loss rate of photons from the resonator, i.e., the spectral linewidth of the resonator, in Hz ($\kappa=\omega_\mathrm{r}/Q$, where $Q$ is the quality factor of the resonator), and $\gamma/2\pi$($=\!1/2\pi T_2$) is the transverse relaxation rate, i.e., the spectral linewidth, of the qubit in Hz.
+When the system satisfies $g > \kappa/2,\ \gamma/2$, the coupling is considered to be in the strong coupling regime.
 The physical meaning is clear: to ensure a strong qubit-resonator interaction, the photon must stay in the resonator and the qubit needs to keep its coherence while the two systems exchange their energy.

 The experimental signature of a strong qubit-resonator or qubit-qubit coupling is an anticrossing called the vacuum Rabi splitting (Fig.~\ref{fig:antiCrossing}).
 Such a situation is well described by the Jaynes--Cummings Hamiltonian [Eq.~\eqref{eq:JCH}].
-In the Jaynes--Cummings Hamiltonian, when the qubit and the resonator are far off-resonance, the ground state of the entire system is roughly given by $\ket{\textrm{g} 0}$ (biases a and c in Fig.~\ref{fig:antiCrossing}), where $\ket{i j}$ denotes the quantum state where the $i$th state of the bare qubit and the $j$th state of the bare resonator are occupied.
-At on-resonance, the ground state becomes $(\ket{\textrm{g} 1}+\ket{\textrm{e} 0})/\sqrt{2}$ because of the hybridization between the qubit state and the resonator state (bias b in Fig.~\ref{fig:antiCrossing}).
-In the time domain, the population of the two systems oscillates out-of-phase.
+In the Jaynes--Cummings Hamiltonian, when the qubit and the resonator are far off-resonance, the signal we observe is the transition between $\ket{\mathrm{g} 0}$, which is the ground state, and $\ket{\mathrm{e} 0}$ (bias points a and c in Fig.~\ref{fig:antiCrossing}), where $\ket{i j}$ denotes the quantum state where the $i$th state of the bare qubit and the $j$th state of the bare resonator are occupied.
+At resonance, the signal represents the transition between $\ket{\mathrm{g} 0}$ and $(\ket{\mathrm{g} 1}+\ket{\mathrm{e} 0})/\sqrt{2}$ because of the hybridization between the qubit state and the resonator state (bias point b in Fig.~\ref{fig:antiCrossing}).
+In the time domain, the populations of the two systems oscillate out of phase.
 This oscillation is called the vacuum Rabi oscillation.

 The physics of the vacuum Rabi splitting/oscillation can be understood using our classical oscillators in Sec.~\ref{sec:classicalCoupling}.
 When the coupling is static and there is no external drive, Eq.~\eqref{eq:coupledHO_EOM} can be written in the Hamiltonian form